Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

 The shift-construction \eqref{eq:dilshift} clearly expresses any relation from $\Omega^4_{g, n}$ in terms of relations from $\Omega^3_{g, n + m}$ for various $m \ge 0$.

-We now finally want to show that taking the $R$-matrices of $\Omega^1$ and $\Omega^2$ is a suitable choice for $R_1$ and $R_2$ in Lemma~\ref{lem:Rreg}.
-We will argue that otherwise $\Omega^1$ or $\Omega^2$ will not be defined at the discriminant.
+Now, we finally show that taking the $R$-matrix of $\Omega^1$ is a suitable choice for $R_1$ in Lemma~\ref{lem:Rreg}.
+We will argue that otherwise $\Omega^1$ or $\Omega^2$ would not be defined at the discriminant.

-For simplicity we will make use of the following stability result.
-It should also be possible to use estimates or congruence properties of intersection numbers instead. \begin{thm}[Boldsen \cite{Bo12}, Looijenga \cite{Lo96}] For $k < \frac g3$ the vector space $H^{2k}(M_{g, n})$ is freely generated by the set of monomials in the classes $\kappa_1, \dotsc, \kappa_k, \psi_1, \dotsc, \psi_n$ of cohomological degree $2k$. \end{thm}
+For simplicity, we will make use of the following stability result.
+It should also be possible to use estimates or congruence properties of intersection numbers instead. \begin{theorem}[Boldsen \cite{Bo12}, Looijenga \cite{Lo96}] Let $M_{g, n} \subset \Mbar_{g, n}$ be the moduli space of smooth curves.
+Then, for any $k < \frac g3$ the vector space $H^{2k}(M_{g, n})$ is freely generated by the set of monomials of cohomological degree $2k$ in the classes $\kappa_1, \dotsc, \kappa_k, \psi_1, \dotsc, \psi_n$. \end{theorem}

-We use the local coordinates $t, t_0, u_{\ge 3}$ from the previous section.
-Let $i$ be the lowest degree in $z$ where $R$ is not holomorphic.
-The non-holomorphic part is a constant multiple of the block-diagonal matrix with upper-left block
+We use the local coordinates $t, t_0, u_{\ge 3}$ from the proof of Lemma~\ref{lem:Rreg}.
+Let $i$ be the lowest degree in $z$ where $R_1 R_2^{-1}$ is not holomorphic.
+By the proof of Lemma~\ref{lem:Rreg}, the non-holomorphic part in this degree is a constant multiple of the block-diagonal matrix with upper-left block

 and zeros everywhere else.
-Let us consider the $\psi_1^i$-coefficient of
+By Theorem~\ref{thm:bolo}, we can consider the $\psi_1^i$-coefficient of

 for large $g$.
-Its lowest order term in $t$ is up to nonzero factors given by
+Its lowest order term when expanded in $t$ is up to a nonzero factor given by

 and therefore not holomorphic in $t$ for even $g$.
-By Theorem~\ref{thm:bolo} this is impossible.
+This is a contradiction to the assumption that both $\Omega^1$ and $\Omega^2$ are defined on the discriminant locus.